Ertersy40/Taylordle/README.md

 The `contact-us` directory contains files related to the contact page, and the `privacy-policy` directory contains the privacy policy page.
 They are in directories so the url shows /contact-us instead of /contact-us/index.html.

 ---

-Feel free to update this README file with any additional information or instructions specific to your project.